When searching for things to do in Manitou Springs, I didn’t think we would wind up here.

 Rad?
 Groovy?
 We smile.
 Our day in Manitou Springs has definitely been “rad” and “groovy”.
 In fact, there are no better words to describe this small town.

-Did you enjoy this guide to Manitou Springs?
+Did you enjoy this list of things to do in Manitou Springs?
 Have you ever been to Manitou Springs?
 Let me know in the comments below!
 As always, I love hearing from you!